******* Mathematics at the Ness of Brodgar

 The Maeshowe culture celebrated the light of the sun and the birth of a child, not the darkness of the night and the gloom of death.

-That is the message I get from this culture and like to pass on.
+That is the meaning I get from this culture and like to pass on.